oliviacpu/Glitch-Community/TESTING.md

 `cy.createFixtures(object)` takes an object where the keys are the fixture name, and the value is the URL to save and then maps that to `cy.createFixture`

+You can use these in a `before` block in your tests to build up fixtures as you write the test and remove them once the fixtures are created.

 Be careful not to commit a user fixture or something with sensitive data!

 ### Workflow with Cypress